MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 - **Redstone** defines whether or not a command block requires redstone to activate.
 There are 2 options;
     - **Needs Redstone** will set the command block to require redstone activation source.
     - **Always Active** will set the command block to always activate with or without redstone.
-- **Execute on First Tick** is a boolean that is used for Command Blocks set to repeat.
+- **Execute on First Tick** is a boolean (True/False statement) that is used for Command Blocks set to repeat.
 If set **True**, the command will activate as soon as it is activated.
 If set **False**, the command will activate on a delay.
 - **Delay in Ticks** is a value that defines how long a command waits to execute after the command block has been activated.

 ## Designing a Gameplay Loop